weefbellington/screenplay/README.md

 only a few things by itself: create a View (`Scene.setUp`), destroy a View (`Scene.tearDown`) and get the current view (`Scene.getView`).

-The reference implementation uses Flow's [Layouts.createView()](https://github.com/square/flow/blob/master/flow/src/main/java/flow/Layouts.java) to set up the scene.
-You can pass a list of `Component`s to the scene constructor, which can be used to apply behaviors after the scene is set up and before it is torn down:
+The reference implementation is the `StandardScene`.
+This is the scene that your scenes should extend from if they're being inflated from XML.
+Internally, it uses Flow's [Layouts.createView()](https://github.com/square/flow/blob/master/flow/src/main/java/flow/Layouts.java) to create the View.
+Scenes can be hooked up to `Component`s, which receive callbacks after the scene is set up and before it is torn down.
+They are used to apply behaviors to the scene.
+For example, this DialogScene has a Component that locks the navigation drawer while the dialog is active:

 ```java
 @Layout(R.layout.dialog_scene)